Examples for Android

 4. Resizing the call window using the method setCallLayoutParams.

-5. Control the microphone using the method setDefaultMicEnabled(), etc.
+5. Managing the microphone using the setDefaultMicEnabled() method, etc.

-6. Camera management using the method setDefaultCameraEnabled(), etc.
+6. Camera control using the method setDefaultCameraEnabled(), etc.

-7. Speaker configuration using the method setDefaultSpeakerEnabled(), among others.
+7. Configuring the speaker using the setDefaultSpeakerEnabled() method, among others.

 To see how the functionality for changing window sizes and coordinates works, uncomment the contents of the onCalculateCustomLayouts method in MainActivity in the example.